puzzle/ansible-training/content/labs/01.0/_index.en.md

 ### Task 2

-- Create a SSH-keypair for the `ansible` user on the `controller`.
+- Create a SSH key pair for the user `ansible` on the controller host.
 - Don't set a password for the private key!
 Just hit ENTER at the prompt.
-- Enable SSH-key login for the `ansible` user on all nodes and the controller by distributing the SSH-public key.
+- Enable SSH key-based login for the user `ansible` on all nodes and the controller by distributing the SSH-public key.
 - Test the login on the nodes.

 ### Task 3